S3-working-group/s3-practical-guide/content/src/enablers-of-co-creation/agree-on-values.md

 {{define:values}}

 -   each member brings their own values to an organization based on personal experiences and beliefs
--   a group or organization may **choose to collectively adopt values** to guide their collaboration
+-   a team or organization may **choose to collectively adopt values** to guide their collaboration

 Values offer guidance to determine appropriate action, even in the absence of explicit agreements.